monetamio/docs/en/framework/modules/buttons/README.md

 #### `buttons.logout`(button, e) <a name="buttons_logout" class="pull-right" href="#docs_home"><i class="glyphicon glyphicon-upload"></i>- back to top</a>

-This function provides __undocumented__ logout functionality.
+This function will logout the current user.

-However, if no login credentials exist yet, logging-out should provide instructions for creating login credentials.

 <a href="#docs_home"><small>- back to top</small></a>